Claire221/Hogwarts-Landing-Page/README.md

 #### Cards
 For the cards on the page I wanted to have their title, name and a breif description included.
 Also for the image I used real photos rather than artistic ones as I thought it made more sence to have genuine photos

+## Bugs
+When I was testing my website I noticed that there was a problem with the bootstrap nav bar, when you went to smaller viewports it was collapsing but the hamburger menu wasnt working and when you clicked on it nothing happened.

+The first way I tried to fix it was to re put in the navbar template from bootstrap incase a change I had made had caused an issue, so I copied and pasted the code from bootstap and didnt change any of the classes or template text.
+I tried the different viewports again and the navbar hamburger menu still wanst working, this told me though that it wasnt an error with the HTML code.

+Next I thought it might be an erorr with the CDN I had imported and this turned out to be correct, after trying a few recomended ones from Stack overflow and not having any luck I went back to the Bootstrap documentation and realised I had imported the wrong JavaScript file, I swapped out the one I already have with the new one and it fixed the issue.